victorsc45/Portfolio/README.md

 # License
- Open to the public website for Horiseon Home Page
+ Open to the public website for Portfolio website

 # Tests

-test links on the web navigation
+test links on the site navigation and bootstrap responsive content